oleksharh/FileOrganizerApplication/README.md

 2. **Unzip the project**: Extract the contents of the zip file to a directory of your choice.

-3. **Navigate to the project directory**: Open a terminal or command prompt and navigate to the directory where you extracted the project files.
-For example, if you extracted the files to a directory named "FileOrganizerApplication", you can use the following command:
-    ```
-    cd path/to/your/project/directory/FileOrganizerApplication
-    ```

-4. **Install dependencies**: Make sure you have Python installed on your system.
-If not, download and install it from [python.org](https://www.python.org/).
-Then, install the required dependencies by running the following command:
-    ```
-    pip install -r requirements.txt
-    ```

 ## Usage
 Once you have installed the application, you can run it using the following steps: